 Fortunately, many issues involving the skin tend to manifest themselves or appear the same– hot, itchy skin with red bumps and weepy lesions.
 Your veterinarian is going to be doing some investigative work to figure out what is the root cause of the reactive skin.
 This is not always easy to figure out, so it may take several trips to your veterinarian to get to the root cause.

-There is a two-pronged approach to treating skin issues.
+Addressing skin issues typically involves a two-part approach.
 Number one is healing the already inflamed, ulcerated, reactive, painful, and itchy skin that is present today.
 This often involves antibiotics, antifungals, antihistamines, and at times, corticosteroids.
 Number two, and most important, is determining what caused that cascade of events to occur in the first place.
 Was it a food your pet ate that he is allergic to?
 Was it a pollen that he inhaled?
 Was it a flea that he picked up at the boarding kennel?
 Was it a reaction to a new shampoo that you used on him?
 You and your veterinarian will need to be detectives in determining the cause.

 Creating a healthy environment for your dog is crucial in managing environmental allergies.
 Sprays, cleaning supplies, cigarette smoke, plants, pollen, dust, pesticides, and herbicides can contribute to allergies.
 Though not always feasible, if you can eliminate the allergens that your dog reacts to, please do so.
 For example, if your dog is allergic to the pollens of ragweed, attempt to clear all ragweed from your yard.